akatsuki2025/SauceDemo.Tests/README.md

    Restore NuGet packages for the solution.

 2. **Configure WebDriver:**
+   The browser is selected in [`WebDriverHooks`](SauceDemo.TestLayer/Support/WebDriverHooks.cs).
-   By default, tests use ChromeDriver.
-To use Edge or Firefox, update the driver initialization in [`LoginFeatureStepDefinitions`](SauceDemo.TestLayer/StepDefinitions/LoginFeatureStepDefinitions.cs).
+   By default, tests use Firefox.
+To use Edge or Chrome, update the browser type in the hook.

 3. **Run Tests:**
    Use the following command in the solution directory: